The Hidden Face of Disaster: 3.11, the Historical Structure and Future of Japan’s Northeast

 Translated by Kyoko Selden

-The original Japanese translation is available here.
+The original Japanese text is available here.

 A Provider of Food